crdrost/essay-seeds/religion/atlas_reminded.md

 	that your life belongs to you and that the good is to live it.

 In other words, the Objectivist has decided to "take her life in her own hands" and thus become essentially self-serving.

-Objectivism promotes libertarian political ideals as best granting you the freedom to act this way: thus it says that governments must butt-out and allow you to pursue your rational self- interests.
-It is believed that you will be kind to others as part of a communal "tit-for-tat" strategy: if you are unkind to another person, they will be more likely to be unkind to you.
+I will talk more on the paradox that other people project altruism as self- serving behaviour later, but it's instructive now to step back and say, "what, you don't believe in cooperation?
+Every man for himself?
+Nobody sacrifices anything for anyone else, nobody acts with the good of others in mind?"
+This is skipped by Objectivists when they come back to the tail, to reveal the snake biting it.
+You see, Objectivism believes that you will be kind to others as part of a communal "tit-for-tat" strategy: if you are unkind to another person, they will be more likely to be unkind to you.
+The idea is that we benefit so much from our shared interactions that we can be altruists due to pure greed.

+In other words, if you overpay someone intentionally by $20 because you think they need it more than you do, that is the heart and soul of evil.
+But if you do it because you think it will ease your trading relations with them later, that they will think of you as a kind person, then that is the heart and soul of goodness.
+The act of giving the $20 tip is assigned either morality based on the character of your intention, with superficially similar intentions being moral opposites.
+This is what I mean by a Mobius strip: You can follow the same philosophy further and find yourself upside-down compared to where you once were.

+## Rand on Fraud ##

 Now, there are many known problems with this ideology.
 For example, from day one, Objectivism has had to deal with the chiefly-libertarian problem of fraud.
+Many libertarians define the essence of wrongdoing as "initiation of force," and as far as I know this distinction is one of Rand's coinings -- or at least she is a chief proponent.
+Yet it is hard to see how things like conspiracy and defrauding someone, or any sort of lying or dishonesty, counts as a wrongdoing in this sense of "initiating force."
+Embezzling funds which you were entrusted with or failing to complete your side of a contract don't really amount to any sort of physical attack upon someone else.
+They are strictly speaking just a betrayal of trust.
-Many libertarians define the essence of wrongdoing as "initiation of force," but it is hard to see how defrauding someone (or any sort of lying) counts as a wrongdoing in this sense.
-For example, if I successfully spread a rumor that a company is about to release an exciting new product even when they are not, I can turn a profit both from the excitement of the investors buying up stock, and then another profit from their disappointment when the company releases an official statement saying that they have no such plans.

-Here is what Rand has to say about the matter in *Atlas Shrugged*:
+I will give a simple example.
+If I successfully spread a rumor that a company is about to release an exciting new product even when they are not, I can turn a profit both from the excitement of the investors buying up stock, and then another profit from their disappointment when the company releases an official statement saying that they have no such plans.
+We'll call this the crooked investor.
+Here is what Rand has to say about the matter in her novel *Atlas Shrugged*:

 	Honesty is the recognition of the fact that the unreal is unreal and can have no value, that neither love nor fame nor cash is a value if obtained